CONSTITUTION OF SINFONICRON LIGHT OPERA COMPANY

 1. The Sinfonicron Waltz Ball must be held annually.

 a.
-The Waltz Ball must be administered by the Social Chair who will work in tandem with the Producer and Marketing and Outreach Director.
+The Waltz Ball must be administered by the Company Manager, who will work in tandem with the Producer and Marketing and Outreach Director.

 b.
 The profits from the Waltz Ball shall go to Sinfonicron Light Opera Company.